 - A big handful of coriander leaves chopped

-Heat ghee/olive oil in a heavy bottomed pan/ skillet over medium heat.
-When the oil is hot add the onion, ginger and garlic and saute over low heat for 4-5 minutes till the onions are translucent.
-Add the mince and saute till brown.
+- Heat ghee pr olive oil in a heavy bottomed pan or skillet over medium heat.
+When the oil is hot add the onion, ginger and garlic and sauté over low heat for 4-5 minutes till the onions are translucent.
+Add the mince and sauté till brown.
 Now add all the other spices and mix well.
 Cover with a lid and cook for about 10 mins till the mince is cooked.
 Remove the lid and cook the mince on high heat for a few minutes till the mixture is dry.
 Add the lemon juice, coriander and mint leaves and turn off the heat.